 At least once a month, a new consultant reaches out to me looking for help to build an audience.
 What do you think I say to them?

 Being a consultant myself, I ask them questions.
-When a prospect comes to you self-diagnosed, you must act just like a doctor hearing his patient ask for a specific medicine before sharing the symptoms.
+When a prospect comes to you self-diagnosed, you must act just like a doctor - check their symptoms before prescribing any treatment.
 Chances are what they think they need is wrong, or at least biased and incomplete.

 The Desired Outcome

-But my job is to give them expert advice, not to act as an order-taker.
-So I ask, "But is there a specific reason why you want to build an audience?
+Moving forward with the discovery, I shoot my next question: "But is there a specific reason why you want to build an audience?
 Because there are many other ways you can produce the same outcomes - get more clients - without having an audience."

-That's when their faces change, and they realize something is wrong with their logic.
+That's when their faces change, and they realize they might be missing something.

-Consultants come to me with the goal of increasing their LinkedIn followers, growing their email list, or having more prospects tune in for their webinars.
+Consultants often come to me with the goal of increasing their LinkedIn followers, growing their email list, or having more prospects tune in for their webinars.
 They’ve been told that that’s how you grow your consulting firm.
-But they’ve been told wrong.
+They’ve been told wrong.

 Running The Numbers

 If you're like me and work with a handful of clients every year, your business is based on 1:1 relationships.
 Your time is spent making personal connections and creating demand with selected prospects.
-I don't need more than 30 or 40 conversations to keep my pipeline full and healthy.
+I don't need more than 30-40 conversations every year to keep my pipeline full and healthy.

-So now, instead of finding 40 people to talk to, you need to find 22,800 to join your list.
+Now, instead of finding 40 people to talk to (like a standard advisory practice would), you need to find 30,000 to join your list.
+Or be one of the top 1% most successful creators on LinkedIn.

-Sure, it might be easier to convince someone to subscribe to your newsletter than to jump on a call with you.
-And you can certainly hit those goals with higher conversion rates and a smaller audience.
+Sure, it might be easier to convince someone to subscribe to your newsletter than to directly approach target accounts and individuals.
+And you can certainly hit that revenue goal with higher conversion rates and a smaller audience.
 But I wouldn't bet my money on it.

 There's No Right Answer

-Would you rather talk to 40 people, or 22,800?
+Would you rather talk to 40 people, or 30,000?
 Both work and are compelling in their own way.
-There's not a single business model you can work with, and you're free to mix and match different offerings.
+The decision will depend on your business model, personal preferences and ambitions, and market positioning.

-And even those who love having an audience might not choose to run their consulting firm that way - which is the case for many of the consulting partners I know.
-They simply find it more appealing, and understand that going directly to their ideal clients takes less time to market on a day-to-day basis, leads to results much faster, and feels more challenging and rewarding to them.
+Even those who love having an audience might not choose to run their consulting firm that way - which is the case for many of the consulting partners I know.
+They simply find it more appealing and understand that going directly to their ideal clients takes less time to market on a day-to-day basis and leads to results much faster.
+Even if that means reducing leverage and making the business more dependent on them.